This Forecast in-depth page has been updated with information available at the time of the March 2023 Devolved tax and spending forecast.

 These are the devolved replacements for stamp duty land tax (SDLT), which now operates in just England and Northern Ireland.
 Together these three forecasts make up our UK-wide property transaction taxes forecast.
 LBTT began in April 2015, while LTT has been in operation since April 2018.

 The devolved taxes share many similarities with SDLT – for example, the distinction between residential and commercial transactions and similar systems of reliefs, exemptions and surcharges.
 The differences between the three tax systems include:

 LBTT and LTT are both more progressive than SDLT for both residential and commercial property, with lower rates on lower-value transactions and higher rates on more expensive ones;

-the two devolved taxes apply a higher surcharge on additional dwellings – 4 per cent compared to SDLT’s 3 per cent;
+the two devolved taxes apply a higher surcharge on additional dwellings – 6 per cent for LBTT and 4 per cent for LTT compared to SDLT’s 3 per cent;

 SDLT and LBTT both feature a first-time buyers’ relief but with different thresholds.
 There is no first-time buyers’ relief for LTT; and